betcode-org/betfair/docs/streaming.md

     # start stream
 >>> stream.start()
 ```

+!!! tip
+    The streaming code is highly optimised however to further improve speed the debug flag can be set to False on the listener `StreamListener(debug=False)`

 The historical stream can be used in the same way as the market/order stream allowing backtesting / market processing.